Coronary Artery Disease

 Tests may include:

-Blood tests—to look for certain substances in the blood
+Blood tests — to look for certain substances in the

-called troponins which help the doctor determine if you
+blood called troponins which help the doctor determine

 activity by measuring electrical currents through the